at4591/data-analyst-portfolio/AB Testing Buy Now vs. Add to Cart/README.md

 Welcome to my A/B testing project concerning the efficacy of a "Buy Now" button on consumer spending for a hypothetical e-commerce site!
 This data was generated in Python and the probability of the results were determined before hand.

-More specifically, the purpose of the study was to employ advanced statistical measures, such as a t-test and z-test to determine if adding a "Buy Now" button will generate higher consumer spending as opposed to the more traditional purchasing procedure of selecting items via an "Add to Cart" button (i.e. no "Buy Now" button present).
-I hypothesized that the introduction of a "Buy Now" button would not increase sales, as it would not encourage users to browse through multiple items, but rather purchase a single item and feel closure or satiation right then and there.
+The study utilizes statistical measures like t-tests and z-tests to determine if adding a "Buy Now" button increases consumer spending compared to the traditional "Add to Cart" button.
+I hypothesized that a "Buy Now" button would not increase sales, as it might discourage browsing and lead to single-item purchases.

 Below, I would like to outline the study and then share the results and code at the bottom.